 Retired members are formerly active members of Civil Air Patrol who have served for a minimum of 20 years.
 They have limited participation activities, limited uniform options, can not be promoted and pay no fees.

 Legislators at the state and national level can join CAP for no charge and be promoted to the honorary rank of lieutenant colonel for federal and major for state legislators.
+Senior staff members may join at an honorary rank below their legislator.
 They are assigned to either the U. S. Congressional Squadron or the Pennsylvania Legislative Squadron, as appropriate.
 Membership allows us to keep them updated on Civil Air Patrol activities and needs.